India

 • Changes in the governing council of the Bureau of Energy Efficiency

-The Act mandates the use of non-fossil fuel sources for industries such as mining, steel, cement, textile, chemicals and petrochemicals.
-The amendments also allow industries to buy renewable energy directly from the producers enabling renewable energy producers price certainty.
+Specifically, the Act mandates the use of non-fossil fuel sources for industries such as mining, steel, cement, textile, chemicals and petrochemicals.
+The amendments also allow industries to buy renewable energy directly from the producers, providing them with price certainty.

-Industry is the biggest consumer of fossil gas in India where, apart from being used for energy purposes, it is used as a feedstock for manufacturing fertiliser and petrochemicals.
-Green hydrogen is going to play an important role in decarbonisation of these industries (Ministry of Petroleum and Natural Gas, 2023).
-While fossil gas only accounted for 5% of industrial final energy consumption in 2020, the current policies scenario, based on IEA STEPS, shows a four-fold increase in gas use by 2050, reaching 10% of industrial final energy consumption, this is an improvement from previous assessment of 13% (IEA, 2022, 2023c).
+Industry is the biggest consumer of fossil gas in India where, apart from being used for energy purposes, it is used as a feedstock for manufacturing fertilisers and petrochemicals.
+Green hydrogen is going to play an important role in the decarbonisation of these industries (Ministry of Petroleum and Natural Gas, 2023).

 Green hydrogen

-Additional support comes from a 25-year waiver of the inter-state transmission charge for green hydrogen projects.
-It previously applied to projects set up before 2025, and has now been extended to for hydrogen manufacturing plants commissioned before 2031 (Reuters, 2023b).
-India’s largest oil refiner, Indian Oil Corporation, estimates that these policy measures will help to reduce the cost of green hydrogen production by 40-50% (Business Standard, 2022).
+Additional support comes from a 25-year waiver of the inter-state transmission charges, now extended to green hydrogen plants commissioned before 2031 (Reuters, 2023b).
+India’s largest oil refiner, Indian Oil Corporation, estimates that these policy measures will help to reduce the cost of green hydrogen production by 40–50% (Business Standard, 2022).
+Additional support includes the recently launched Green Hydrogen Certification Scheme.
+Green hydrogen and green ammonia plants have also been exempted from environmental clearance (The Economic Times, 2025a).

 Carbon markets

-The Bureau of Energy Efficiency (BEE) has released draft rules for a compliance carbon market based on GHG emissions intensity rather than an absolute cap.
-The draft outlines compliance mechanisms, emissions intensity trajectories, verification processes, and carbon credit issuance, with specific provisions for entities exceeding or failing to meet targets (Enertdata, 2023).
-The pilot carbon market, which will likely include four heavy industries -petrochemicals, iron and steel, cement and pulp and paper- is anticipated to become operational from April 2025 (Reuters, 2023d).
-These heavy industries, which previously had energy efficiency targets under the PAT scheme, seems to have had lax targets, resulting in an over-supply and under-pricing of energy saving certificates (ESCerts).
-The new rules are intending to take cautious approach in setting a transparent and right target.
+The pilot carbon market, which will likely include four heavy industries -petrochemicals, iron and steel, cement, and pulp and paper - is expected to become fully operationalised in 2026 (Reuters, 2023c).
+These heavy industries, which previously had energy efficiency targets under the PAT scheme, had rather lax targets, resulting in an over-supply and under-pricing of energy saving certificates (ESCerts).
+The new rules intend to set a transparent and adequate target.

 Carbon capture and storage